 It is easy to become reliant on the free-from aisle, but this can often be more expensive than own-brand products which might also be suitable.
 But, searching for that teensy dreaded barley on a packet of cereal that really doesn’t need it (you know who I mean) can cause significant snow-blindness.

-Another great way of finding out about GF own brand products is by following gluten free expert bloggers like Becky Excell who shares her best accidently-gluten free supermarket finds.
+Another great way of finding out about GF own brand products is by following gluten free expert bloggers like Becky Excell who shares her best accidentally gluten-free supermarket finds.
 Becky even categorises them by supermarket so you know what to look for in each store.